 giving young people the opportunity to enjoy ensemble music making

-giving professional musicians a platform to enjoy playing and broaden their skill base
+giving all musicians a platform to enjoy playing and broaden their skill base

 has led to an overwhelming demand for seats within the project.

-Consequently TfO is setting up a number of satellite centres across the West Midlands where less-experienced musicians can develop their skills in graded bands, orchestras & choirs to enable them to enjoy their music, progress their skills and strive towards playing at the top of the TfO pyramid.
+Consequently TfO has set up a number of graded orchestras where less-experienced musicians can develop their skills to enable them to enjoy their music, progress their skills and strive towards playing at the top of the TfO pyramid.

 THE FILM ORCHESTRA TEAM